wp-plugins/wp-toolbar-removal/readme.txt

 == Changelog ==

-the latest version of this plugin work on all wordpress version from 3.1+ or later with new unified coding
+the latest version of this plugin work on wordpress 3.1+ or later with new unified coding

+= Development Status =
+Developmental Code in Becoming!

 `
 All releases, prior latest stable, are deprecated,